 “Hello, young lady.
 How about doing something creative?” said the woman with her cheerfully loud voice.
 She was enthusiastically waving me to her booth.
-I was at the BrightonSEO — one of my favorite search engine marketing conferences in the UK.
+I was at BrightonSEO — one of my favorite search engine marketing conferences in the UK.
 The speeches were already over and the fun evening program had begun.
 Thanks to the keyword “creative,” the artist didn’t have to convince me.
-A few minutes later, I was sitting at her booth as a willing drawing student, and immersed myself in Picasso’s world together with some other conference participants.
+A few minutes later, I was sitting at her booth as a willing drawing student and immersed myself in Picasso’s world together with some other conference participants.
 After 45 minutes I looked proudly at my almost finished ink drawing: a starfish, decorated with many detail-loving ornaments.It looks pretty good, I thought to myself.
 Just a few more strokes and it will be like the original version.
 I continued to draw with great concentration.
 And then it happened!
 A small amount of ink dripped out of my pen and landed in the middle of the picture.
 A little shocked, I stared at the ugly ink blob that seemed to have ruined my work of the last 45 minutes within seconds.
 “Oh, no!”, “Oh, what a pity!” and “The picture is ruined!”, some compassionate faces from the drawing group uttered.
-The teacher looked at her watch and then said with a regret in her voice, “I’m terribly sorry, but unfortunately there won’t be enough time for a new picture, we close the booth in 15 minutes”.
+The teacher looked at her watch and then said with regret in her voice, “I’m terribly sorry, but unfortunately there won’t be enough time for a new picture, we close the booth in 15 minutes”.
 Fantastic, I said to myself with a little irony.
 I had been sitting at this picture for so long, had invested so much time, and now it all had been for?

-I took a look at my black fingertips soaked in ink, and then peered at the trash can.
+I took a look at my black fingertips soaked in ink and then peered at the trash can.
 Now would be the perfect time to redeem the beer voucher I had in my left pocket, it flashed through my mind for a moment.
-I could just crumple up the picture, throw it into the trash bin and walk to the bar.
-NO, I said to myself, the beer can wait!
+I could just crumple up the picture, throw it into the trash bin, and walk to the bar.
+No, I said to myself, the beer can wait!
 You’re certainly not giving up now!
 I calmly examined my ruined picture.
-The objective was to redraw the original 1 : 1 and that was no longer possible.
+The objective was to redraw the original 1: 1 and that was no longer possible.
 I needed a different approach.
 Time was running out.
 Suddenly I had an idea.
 I took up the excess ink with a handkerchief and transformed the ugly ink blob into a circle.
-On the opposite sides of the circle I drew some more and repeated the whole procedure over the whole picture.
+On the opposite sides of the circle, I drew some more and repeated the whole procedure over the whole picture.
 The picture changed and no longer had much in common with the original version, but I liked it much better because it looked more interesting.
 The artist looked at my final result and told me enthusiastically that I developed my own style within a very short time.
 While I was waiting for the drawing to dry, I thought about how failure is the fuel for innovation.
 Innovation begins when you leave your usual thinking paths.

 Two factors determine if we are able to move out of our daily comfort zone and come up with fresh ideas: